Ameen Sayani: Stage Compering

 Sayani compered over 2,000 stage functions of all sorts in India, including musical variety shows, beauty contests, fashion shows, award functions, film silver jubilee functions, the International Film Festival closing session (in Delhi), concerts, seminars, workshops, and trade presentations.
 He also compered stage shows abroad – in the US, Canada, the UK, South Africa, the UAE, the Netherlands and the West Indies.

 In Bollywood

 Song "Tamma Tamma Again" in movie Badrinath Ki Dulhania was remix of 90's popular Bollywood song Tamma Tamma featuring a Voiceover by Ameen Sayani.

 As of 2014, Sayani was still active in radio in India.

 Personal life

-Sayani married a Kashmiri Pandit, Rama Mattu a fellow voice artist.
+Sayani married a Kashmiri Pandit, Rama Mattu, a fellow voice artist and singer.

 Death

 He died of a heart attack on 20 February 2024 at the age of 91.

 Honours and awards

 In 2009, he was presented with the Padma Shri award.
 Apart from this, Ameen Sayani was a laureate of numerous awards such as: